ShrirakshaSNataraj/learning-library/webcenter-library/wcc-records/set-legal-hold-on records/set-legal-hold-on-records.md

 # Legal Hold on Records

 ## Introduction
-This lab walks you through the freeze functionality in WebCenter Records Management that inhibits the record to undergo disposition processing.
+This lab walks you through the freeze functionality of WebCenter Records Management that inhibits the record to undergo disposition processing.

 Estimated Time: 15 minutes